inBeat/inbeat-website/content/top-influencers/tiktok/makeup/south-korea/seoul/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Seoul In 2023
+title: Top 10 Makeup TikTok Influencers In Seoul In 2024
 description: >-
-  Find top makeup TikTok influencers in Seoul in 2023.
-Most popular hashtags: #fyp #korea #seoul #makeup.
+  Find top makeup TikTok influencers in Seoul in 2024.
+Most popular hashtags: #fyp #korea #makeup #seoul.
 platform: TikTok
 hits: 9
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Discover the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat has 9 TikTok influencers like this in Seoul, South Korea for you to pitch.
+text_bottom: inBeat has 9 TikTok influencers like this in Seoul, South Korea for you to collaborate.
 profiles:
   - username: "seahssam"
     fullname: >-